vmware

 Why Generation 9?
 Starting with the Gen 7 build, the Gen Number aligns to the version of vSphere it was designed for.
 So, Gen 9 = VCF 9.
 It also helps my readers to track the Generations that interests them the most.

-Why are you running Workstation vs. dedicated ESX servers?
-I’m pivoting my home lab strategy.
-I’ve moved from a complex multi-server setup to a streamlined, single-host configuration using VMware Workstation.
-Managing multiple hosts, though it gives real world experience, wasn’t meeting my needs when it came to quick system recovery or testing different software versions.
+Why are you running Workstation with BOM1 vs. dedicated ESX servers?
+I wanted to give my readers a different take on how to setup a home lab with Workstation.
 With Workstation, I can run/deploy multiple types of home labs and do simple backup/recovery, plus Workstation’s snapshot manager allow me to roll back labs quite quickly.
-I find Workstation more adaptable, and making my lab time about learning rather than maintenance.
+I find Workstation very adaptable, and making my lab time about learning rather than maintenance.

-Where can I find your Gen 9 Workstation Build series?
-All of my most popular content, including the Gen 9 Workstation builds can be found under Best of VMX.
+Where can I find your Gen 9 (BOM1 or BOM2) Build series?
+All of my most popular content, including the Gen 9 BOM builds can be found under Best of VMX.

-What version of Workstation are you using?
-Currently, VMware Workstation 25H2, this may change over time see my Home Lab BOM for more details.
+What version of Workstation are you using with BOM1?
+Currently, VMware Workstation 26H1, this may change over time see my Home Lab BOM for more details.

-How performant is running VCF 9 on Workstation?
-In my testing I’ve had adequate success with a simple VCF install on BOM1.
+How performant is running VCF 9 BOM1 on Workstation?
+In my testing I’ve had adequate success with a simple VCF install.
 Clicks through out the various applications didn’t seem to lag.
-I plan to expand to a full VCF install under BOM2 and will do some performance testing soon.
+However, when adding more hosts or deploy VCF Automation datastore lags and response time were noticeable.

 What core services are needed to support this VCF Deployment?
 Core Services are supplied via Windows Server.
 They include AD, DNS, NTP, RAS, and DHCP.
 DNS, NTP, and RAS being the most important.

-What can I run on BOM1?
+What can I run on BOM1 VCF 9.0?
 I have successfully deployed a simple VCF deployment, but I don’t recommend running VCF Automation on this BOM.
-See the Best of VMX section for a 9 part series.

-What VCF 9 products are running in BOM1?
+What VCF 9 products are running in BOM1 VCF 9.0?
 Initial components include: VCSA, VCF Operations, VCF Collector, NSX Manager, Fleet Manager, and SDDC Manager all running on the 3 x Nested ESX Hosts.

 What should I do to help with performance?
-Invest in highspeed disk, CPU cores, and RAM.
+Invest in highspeed disk, CPU cores, and fast RAM.
 I highly recommend lots of properly deployed NVMe disks for your nested ESX hosts.
-Make performance adjustments to Windows 11.
+Make sure you adjust performance in Windows 11.

 What do I need for multiple NVMe Drives?
 If you plan to use multiple NVMe drives into a single PCIe slot you’ll need a motherboard that supports bifurcation OR you’ll need an PCIe NVMe adapter that will support it.
 Not all NVMe adapters are the same, so do your research before buying.